[ Printer Friendly Version ] [ Report Abuse ]

 “I have gone far too long with everybody around me telling me what I can’t do because I’m too young or too weak or whatever other ridiculous reasons.
-Nobody’s going to stop me from doing something I’m good at – not you, not Ron, not Mum and Dad, nobody!
+Nobody’s going to stop me doing something I’m good at – not you, not Ron, not Mum and Dad, nobody!
 And no, Harry, if this is what it’s going to be like, then the answer to your question will most definitely be no!”

 With a menacing look of finality, Ginny turned and stalked away towards the castle, leaving Harry with his head swimming and his words still caught in his throat.

 He couldn’t be certain, but Harry thought he saw someone who strongly resembled Hermione striding towards the castle towards the end of his argument with Ginny.
-As Ginny stormed off, Harry glanced in the direction of Hogsmeade and saw a familiar blonde figure hovering about fifty meters away.
+As Ginny stormed off, Harry glanced in the direction of Hogsmeade and saw a familiar blond figure hovering about fifty meters away.
 It appeared that Ron had witnessed the end of their argument.

 * * * * *